573dave/google_forms_rfp/README.md

 ## Features

-- **Google Form Integration**: Employees can easily request purchases using a Google Form.
+- **Google Form Integration**: Employees can easily request purchases using a Google Form, including an optional photo upload.
 - **Automated Notifications**: Boss receives an email with a summary of the request and a link to the Google Sheet for approval.
 - **Approval Process**: Once the boss approves or denies the request in the sheet, employees are notified automatically.
 - **HTML Email Summaries**: Requests and approvals are sent as HTML emails for easy reading.